Bay Area to Yosemite, a day trip.

 Tunnel View Vista Point

 You would be a fool to go to Yosemite and not go up to tunnel view for a quick mind-blowing view.
 This is where you can really sit and suck it all in.
 Massive mountains, giant domes, blankets of redwoods, waterfalls, the list goes on.
 Tunnel mutha effin view(Google Street View).
 This is actually a great spot for a sunset as you can see here.
 But it is a constant destination and will always be populated.
 So you may want to go somewhere else for sunset. (click to enlarge)

 Badger Pass / Sentinel Dome

 You may now have noticed that I went to Tunnel View twice.
 Once in the day on the way up the mountain and once for sunset on the way back down towards the exit.

-You’re last stop will hopefully be Sentinel Dome, the 1 mile hike to the top.
+Your last stop will hopefully be Sentinel Dome, the 1-mile hike to the top.
 I found out the hard way that the road was closed due to snow.
-However Badger Pass Ski Area was open and there was snow to be played in everywhere.
+However, Badger Pass Ski Area was open and there was snow to be played in everywhere.
 So, you can go from the almost too hot valley floor to the top and play in the snow.
 You can actually ski at Badger Pass in the winter.
 They have rentals as well.